cuayacas7/opencog/opencog/nlp/learn/README.md

    1. You can choose to install everything directly on your machine, in which case you should just continue reading this section, or

-  2. You can follow the instructions in the [Setup a Docker Container](set-up-a-docker-container) section below to setup a docker container with all the environment needed to run the ULL ready for you to use.
+  2. You can follow the instructions in the [Seting up a Docker Container](setting-up-a-docker-container) section below to setup a docker container with all the environment needed to run the ULL ready for you to use.